bgamari/ghc-wiki-import/template-haskell/annotations.md

 Template haskell is a corner-case, where this orphan logic is not clever enough and therefore reify doesn't see some of the instances that are under the current module in the dependency tree.
-Even more so, if the class instance is in a separate package (and not marked orphan), then it's not seen either in one-shot nor in batch mode.
+Even more so, if the class instance is in a separate package (and not marked orphan, as is the case in HFlags), then it's not seen either in one-shot or in batch mode.
 Therefore HFlags can't gather all the flags in `$initHFlags`.
 I propose to fix this by loading all the imported interfaces transitively when reifying classes or type families.  **If you have any comments or questions regarding this, please comment on [\#8426](https://gitlab.staging.haskell.org/ghc/ghc/issues/8426).**